IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 1. Click on `Get Access Token` - Clicking on this button will promp you to authenticate with GitHub if this is your first time authenticating or it will automatically get the an Auth Token.
 Either way, this just gived GitHub permission to interact with the `Trigger`.
 2. `Trigger Name` is how it will be referenced
 3. `Username` - This is your GitHub Username and _should_ populate automatically.
 4. `Repository` - This will be the repository with the Webhook attached to it and the repository that you wish to interact with the trigger.
-Select one from the dropdown list.
+Select one from the dropdown list (preferably the one you created to test this workshop on).
 5. `Events` - This is a comma seperated list and is GitHub specific.
 The `Trigger` will only listen for the Events you specify.
 A full list of Events can be found on the [GitHub Webhook docs](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#webhook-events).
 For this, enter `pull_request` as this is the event we want to listen for.
 6. Click `Create`